Sidekick Agent Hub¶

 - PR Descriptions — structured summaries from branch diff, ready to paste

-- Error Analysis — understand what went wrong, why, and how to fix it
+- Error Analysis — understand what went wrong, why, and how to fix it, with color-coded explanation sections and one-click Apply Fix

 - Session Handoff — pick up where you left off instead of re-discovering everything